zaneveld/Demographics/README.md

 # Demographics
-scripts associated with analysis of student demographic data for UW Bothell
+Scripts associated with analysis of student demographic data for UW Bothell